 - Serve warm or at room temperature.

 #10 Spread it on toast. for a vintage Weigh Watchers "danish."
-I love cottage cheese spread on toasted raisin bread, then sprinkled with cinnamon and chopped walnuts.
+I love cottage cheese toast made with raisin bread, then sprinkled with cinnamon and chopped walnuts.
 Or make this vintage "WW Danish".

 #11 Spread it on thin slices of apple and sprinkle with cinnamon.
 Perfect for breakfast or a healthy after school snack.